ASME Pressure Vessels

 Chlorine disinfection is the most common sanitation process used by public and private water systems for potable, or drinking, water.
 This method of sanitation is accomplished bringing water in contact with chlorine for at least thirty minutes.

 Chlorine Contact Tanks are typically used with a chlorine injection system in a well water application.
-Our Highland Chlorine Contact Filter Vessel utilizes a series of internal baffles to lengthen the path the water travels through the tank.
+Our Chlorine Contact Filter Vessel utilizes a series of internal baffles to lengthen the path the water travels through the tank.
 This method ensures sufficient contact time between the water and chlorine and provides optimal use of chemicals over time.

 Request a Quote or contact our